ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

     - In `subjects` you list all the users you want bounded to the role indicated in `roleRef`.
 In this case, there is only the `headlamp-admin` service account.

-7. Declare a self-signed "leaf" certificate to encrypt the HTTPS access to Headlamp in `resources/headlamp.homelab.cloud-tls.certificate.cert-manager.yaml`:_
+7. Declare a self-signed "leaf" certificate in `resources/headlamp.homelab.cloud-tls.certificate.cert-manager.yaml`:_

     ~~~yaml
     # Certificate for Headlamp